Aloeminium108/My-Little-Daemon/README.md

 #### SAVE (Planned)
 Allows the player to save their game.

+## Mini-Games

+### Match-3

+The player is presented with an 8x8 grid of gems.
+Gems can be swapped with other gems that are orthogonally adjacent.
+If 3 or more gems of the same color are in a row, they match and are eliminated from the grid and the player is awarded points.
+To the left of the grid is a progress bar that fills up as points are earned.
+Each level, the player can make 10 moves.
+If the progress bar is filled when the player runs out of moves, their move counter is reset to 10 and they may continue play.
+If the bar is not filled up, however, the player loses.
+Each level requires more points to proceed.

+There are some special gems that can be created when the player makes certain matches.

+#### Line Clear Gems

+Horizontal and vertical line clear gems are created by matching 4 in a row.
+When matched, these gems eliminate all gems across a line on the board.

+#### Bomb Gems

+Bomb gems are created with two intersecting matches of 3 in a row (A match of 5, but not 5 in a row).
+When matched, these gems eliminate all adjacent gems around them.

+#### Color Bomb Gems

+Color Bomb gems are created by matching 5 in a row.
+These gems do not match normally.
+Instead, if they are swapped with another gem, they eliminate all gems of that color.
+For example, swapping a color bomb gem with a blue gem will eliminate all blue gems from the board.
+If two color bomb gems are swapped, then all gems on the board will be eliminated

 ## Things I've Learned

 This game was created for a milestone project.
 I have been interested in game design and development for a very long time, and I always wanted to write my own game engine.
 In order to create even a weak, tiny game engine, I had to quickly learn about a wide range of topics.
 I'm very glad I pursued this.
 It was intensive, and it consumed my thoughts for weeks, but I greatly appreciate everything I learned in the process.